ThinkEQ/assembly-solutions-ltd/src/pages/news/production-manager-reaches-20-years-service.md

         We are absolutely thrilled to be celebrating our Production Manager **Rob Parkinson** for achieving a mind-blowing milestone of 20 Years Service at ASL.

-        When Rob first started as a fresh-faced teenager working as a production operator, little did we know, one day he would become a senior manager running our multi-million pound cable assembly department.
+        When Rob first started as a fresh-faced teenager working as a production operator, little did we know, one day he would become a senior manager running our multi-million pound [cable assembly department](www.assembly-solutions.com/cable-assembly).

         We have watched Rob excel in his role and take on new responsibilities with confidence and determination.
 He has always been a great team player and has never hesitated to roll up his sleeves and get his hands dirty to get the job done.

-        He has been a true asset to the company and we are lucky to have him on board.
-He has come a long way since his days as a production operator, and we are proud of the person he has become.

 Rob has been fundamental in the growth of the business and has played a key role to generate sales which is currently at a record £7million per annum!

-        Here's to 20 fantastic years, and many more to come!
+        Here's to 20 fantastic years, and hopefully many more to come!
   - type: testimonial
     testimonial:
       alignment: centre